pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 # DESCRIPTION

 Configuration of ntpd-rs happens in the `ntp.toml` configuration format.
-The toml format is in lots of ways similar to a simple ini with several extensions allowing a json-like syntax.
+The TOML format is in lots of ways similar to a simple INI with several extensions allowing a JSON-like syntax.

 The ntpd-rs configuration file consists of several sections, each of which configures a separate part of the ntp-daemon process.
 Each of the sections is described in the rest of this document.
 Many settings will have defaults, which will be indicated by each configuration setting shown.

-The ntp daemon only supports unicast client-server connections.
+The NTP daemon only supports unicast client-server connections.
 Most NTP traffic, especially across the public internet, almost exclusively uses this mode, so it is not considered a practical limitation for most scenarios.

 # SOURCE MODES
-Different types of sources (see the section below for details) are supported by the ntp daemon.
+Different types of sources (see the section below for details) are supported by the NTP daemon.
 To set the type of the source, you can configure the mode field with any of these options:

 `server`